 A Section 3 resident seeking the preference in training and employment provided by this part shall certify, or submit evidence to the recipient contractor or subcontractor, if requested, that the person is a Section 3 resident, as defined in 24 CFR 135.5.
 (An example of evidence of legibility for the preference is evidence of receipt of public assistance or evidence of participation in a public assistance program).
 I,, am a legal resident of the Town of Apple Valley and meet the income eligibility guidelines listed below for my household size.
-My permanent address is: I have attached the following documentation as evidence of my status: A picture identification card and proof of current residency is required Copy of Section 8 Voucher Evidence of eligibility or participation in a federally-assisted program for low and very low income persons Evidence of eligibility or participation in a state or local assistance program for low or very low income persons Federal income tax returns Other: Signature Date Print Name
+My permanent address is: I have attached the following documentation as evidence of my status: Thave attached the following documentation as evidence of my status.
+A picture identification card and proof of current residency is required Copy of Section 8 Voucher Evidence of eligibility or participation in a federally-assisted program for low and very low income persons Evidence of eligibility or participation in a state or local assistance program for low or very low income persons Federal income tax returns Other: Signature Date Print Name